replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

     Replace `FILENAME` with the name of the kURL air gap `.tar.gz` file.

+    After the installation command finishes, note the `Kotsadm` and `Login with password (will not be shown again)` fields in the output of the installation command.

     :::note
     You can construct the URL for the air gap bundle by prefixing the URL path for online installations with `/bundle` and adding `.tar.gz` to the end.
 For more information, see [Install in an Online Environment](#online).
     :::